the-coded/codex-ai/pkg/changelog/prompt.md

    - Link to pull requests using [#PRNumber] format
    - Reference CVEs for security issues using [CVE-YYYY-XXXXX] format

-6. Add contributor acknowledgements section recognizing both backend and frontend developers
+6. Add contributor acknowledgements section recognizing the developers

 Version/Date Format:
 - If commit message contains TAG_VERSION: Use [TAG_VERSION] - YYYY-MM-DD